ITIL Framework Explained (Updated)

 The disaster recovery method helps organizations regain access to the IT infrastructure after a cyber-attack or business disruption.

 This refers to the plan that is followed inside the organization to make the services available to individuals in times of disaster.
-These are the steps that we must take at a very granular level to ensure that business can continue financial management.
+These are the steps that we must take at a very granular level to ensure that businesses can continue financial management.

 Capacity Management